The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-- Another option is to stay at the Fairmont Hot Springs Resort 13 kilometres south from Invermere so you can easily enjoy the hot springs.
+Another option is to stay at the Fairmont Hot Springs Resort 13 km south from Invermere so you can easily enjoy the hot springs.

 Further reading on things to do in BC in winter